ga-curriculum/lab-mlops-using-mlflow/lab.md

 By the end of this lab, you will be able to:

 -   ✅ Set up a basic ML project environment on our AWS Workspace.
--   ✅ Use MLflow to track and log parameters, metrics, and artifacts during model training.
+-   ✅ Track and compare experiments using MLflow to track and log parameters, metrics, and artifacts during model training.
 -   ✅ Package a trained machine learning model using MLflow's standard model format.
 -   ✅ Create a simple REST API using Flask to serve predictions from an MLflow-packaged model.
 -   ✅ Understand the basic workflow of deploying a model in a simplified manner.
--   ✅ Run and test a model-serving API locally.
+-   ✅ Deploy and test a model-serving API locally.
--   ✅ Gain practical experience with core MLOps concepts, including experiment tracking, model versioning, and simplified deployment.
+-   ✅ Explain how experiment tracking, model versioning, and deployment fit into a basic MLOps workflow.
--   ✅ Relate the hands-on lab activities to the theoretical concepts learned in the "AI Model Deployment" and "MLOps Fundamentals" lessons.
+-   ✅ Relate hands-on lab activities to the theoretical concepts learned in the "AI Model Deployment" and "MLOps Fundamentals" lessons.

 **Lab Environment:**